 Hydrocarbon seeps occur as point sources or clusters of point sources due to the vertical migration of hydrocarbons focusing into vertical chimneys.
 Hydrocarbons will follow a path of least resistance while migrating and therefore tend to form relatively small pathways compared to the overall volume of rock and sediments.
 As a result, surface expressions of seepage occur as discrete features, often with bathymetric character, such as a mud volcano or pockmark.

 Backscatter is defined as the amount of acoustic energy being received by the sonar after interaction with the seafloor.
 This data can be used to characterize bottom type, because different bottom types “scatter” sound energy differently.
-For example, a softer bottom such as mud will return a weaker signal than a harder bottom, like rock.
+For example, a softer or smoother bottom such as mud will return a weaker signal than a harder or rougher bottom, like rock.

 While some surface seeps have an easily identifiable surface expression, there are many more occurrences with either very subdued or absent bathymetric response.
 Hydrocarbon seepage provides nutrients to chemosynthetic fauna, and also leads to precipitates such as authigenic carbonate, and, in appropriate temperature and pressure conditions, seafloor or near-seafloor gas hydrate.
 All of these conditions have an impact on the acoustic properties of the seafloor or the shallow sub-surface and can be identified by an elevated backscatter response.
 This backscatter response is the reason seep hunting works so well in the marine environment.

-In addition to recording the bottom return data (in the form of bathymetry and backscatter), many current generation MBES systems can record the returns throughout the entire water column.
-This data can be used to detect bubbles or gas plumes above the seafloor which could be indicative of hydrocarbon seepage.
-This plume data can be digitized and georeferenced to correlate with bathymetry and backscatter data.
+In addition to recording the bottom return data (in the form of bathymetry and backscatter), many modern generation MBES systems can record the returns throughout the entire water column.
+These data can be used to detect bubbles or gas plumes above the seafloor, which could be indicative of hydrocarbon seepage.
+These plume data can be digitized and georeferenced to correlate with bathymetry and backscatter data.

 When combined, MBES bathymetry, backscatter and water column data give trained interpreters a powerful and cost effective tool for identifying potential hydrocarbon seep sites.